django/deps/draft/0007-official-projects.rst

 Retirement involves the following steps:

 * Modifying the README file on the repository to remove the maintainer lists and display prominently at the top that it is no longer active.
+The repository will remain in-place under the Django organisation.

 * Remove the project from all official Django documentation.